 - Audio Study Strategy for maximizing driving/chores…

-- Flashcard Strategy – How to utilize them the RIGHT way
+- Flashcard Strategy for utilizing them the RIGHT way

 - Studying the bathroom because hey, you're there every day anyway

-have you listened to the MedicalSchoolHQ podcast hosted by Doctors Ryan and Allison Grey?
+Have you listened to the MedicalSchoolHQ podcast hosted by Doctors Ryan and Allison Gray?
 They offer the very best advice on everything from your applications, interviews, preparation, and so much more.
-Listen here: Medical School Headquarters Podcast
+Listen Here: Medical School Headquarters Podcast